-Caci: I divide my job up probably 30% assessment, 30% counseling and social/emotional support, and probably 30% consultation, whether that’s with students, parents, or teachers.
+Caci: I divide my job up probably 30 percent assessment, 30 percent counseling and social/emotional support, and probably 30 percent consultation, whether that’s with students, parents, or teachers.
 The majority of my assessment focuses on children’s learning styles and abilities, and screening for issues like ADHD and anxiety, at the request of parents and teachers.
 I write a report and send that home to the parents, and then meet with them to explain what the results mean.

 Kelly: The vast majority of assessment that we do in the school is part of the special education process; so there’s a whole procedure based on the law.
 If someone is concerned about a child, the child is referred to us for evaluation.
 Parents are notified and asked for approval.
 And then there’s a meeting, a CSE, or Committee on Special Education, meeting that’s held to go over all the results, and make some recommendations to the parents to help the child.
 The procedure is spelled out in the Individuals With Disabilities Education Act, or IDEA.

 But sometimes you try to assess and solve problems before they reach that point?